 Perch fishing methods vary between dropshot, jigging with softbaits, spinning with small lures and crankbaits.
 Sometimes we also do live bait fishing for perch with a float or bottom bait rig.
-During our guided fishing tours targeting perch we usually take you out on the Baltic sea, although we also do a fair amount of river fishing in spring and fall.
+During the guided perch fishing tours that we can arrange, the guide usually takes you out on the Baltic sea, although there is also a fair amount of river fishing to be done in spring and fall.
 During spring the perch head up into the rivers to spawn and in the fall they tend to follow the batfish into the rivers.
 With only 1-3 meters of depth the rivers are rather shallow while in the ocean it can go down to up to 7 meters.
-You will also find Erik here on Instagram or Facebook.

 Lures: Small softbaits between 8-15 cm, like the Westin Ring Teez CT or the Westin Shad Teez 9 and 12cm if jigging with jig heads between 5-15 gram.
 For dropshot fishing the Westin Mini Teez and the Westin Mega Teez are perfect.
 We also use small crankbaits like Westin Platypus SR.